charlesbrandt/public/system/virtualization/docker.md

 ## Networking

+See all networks currently configured:

+    docker network ls

+See details for a specific network:

+    docker network inspect bridge

 Docker containers can be referenced from other containers using the container name.
+Be sure to use the full container name, not the abbreviated service name that is used in docker-compose files.

 `ping` is not always available.
 On debian based containers, install it with: